Chepe Fortuna

-Chepe Fortuna is a Colombian telenovela, belonging to the genre of traditional comedy, produced by RCN Televisión in 2010 and 2011.
-It stars Javier Jattin and Taliana Vargas, with the antagonistic participations of Kristina Lilley, Pedro Palacio, Susana Rojas, Luigi Aycardi, the first actor Gerardo Calero and first actress Margalida Castro, in addition to the stellar performance of the first actors Judy Henríquez, Carlos Muñoz and Consuelo Luzardo.
+Chepe Fortuna is a Colombian traditional comedy telenovela, produced by RCN Televisión in 2010 and 2011.
+It stars Javier Jattin and Taliana Vargas, with Kristina Lilley, Pedro Palacio, Susana Rojas, Luigi Aycardi, the first actor Gerardo Calero and first actress Margalida Castro, in addition to the first actors Judy Henríquez, Carlos Muñoz and Consuelo Luzardo.
 The production proposal was based on the setting of a comic story in the Caribbean Region of Colombia, so 90% of the cast is originally from the Colombian coast, including the protagonists.

+The leading characters come from different social backgrounds, one being a poor fisherman fighting against industrialization and the other being an environmentalist from the industrializing family.

 The librettos were created by Miguel Ángel Baquero and Eloisa Infante, and the direction was carried out by Mario Ribero, who had previously directed successful comedies such as Novia para dos, Yo soy Betty, la fea and Los Reyes.
 This production holds the record for having the most watched final episode in the history of private television in Colombia, reaching an audience of 53.3 in the household audience index and 23.6 in people, an unprecedented figure.
 In Panama, the telenovela was a success on TVN screens, reaching 6.0 points of audience index and in Colombia an index of 23.0 points.